UnknownRori/singly/README.md

 # Singly

-Simple, Lighweight and "not" thread safe Singleton instance but it's depend on the usage, consult the docs for more information regarding thread safety, feel free to make thread safe wrapper
+Simple, Lighweight and "not" thread safe Singleton instance but it depend on the usage, consult the docs for more information regarding thread safety, feel free to make thread safe wrapper

 ## Features